sirkapil/contact/date.md

 ---
 layout: page
-title: 💗
+title: A note to future girlfriend 💗
-permalink: /date.html
+permalink: /note.html
 ---

 ---

-Hello there,
+**Dear, Future girlfriend

-**Dear, future girlfriend.
-I'm single (ready for mingle 😂) until you comes to my life.** Someday, I'll meet you darling, when you'll have crush on me 😍 then surely, we can go out for a date.
+I'm single (ready for mingle 😂) until you comes to my life.** Someday, I'll meet you darling, when we'll have crush on each other😍 then surely, we can go out for a date.
 But, before all that, I want you to know a few things about me. 👇